-- External roadways will be signed with the permission of NBC, SNC and other relevant planning authorities to assist construction traffic in finding the site and not blocking the main roads. - The Principal Contractor will notify the local businesses via newsletters prepared by the Project Manager, explaining the Traffic Management Plan for the Project and the impact on the local roads including those associated with J15a. - Deliveries will be phased to suit the construction works and 'just in time' deliveries will be utilised where required. - There will be a rigid booking system for the Main SRFI site and any unannounced deliveries that cannot be accommodated immediately will be turned away.
-The booking procedures will be reviewed to ensure this approach does not adversely impact the road network. - Restrictions for parking out-side of the Site will be imposed.
+- External roadways will be signed with the permission of NBC, SNC and other relevant planning authorities to assist construction traffic in finding the site and not blocking the main roads. - The Principal Contractor will notify the local businesses via newsletters prepared by the Project Manager, explaining the Construction Traffic Management Plan for the Proposed Development and the impact on the local roads including those associated with J15a and minor highway works. - Deliveries will be phased to suit the construction works and 'just in time' deliveries will be utilised where required. - There will be a rigid booking system for the Main SRFI Site and any unannounced deliveries that cannot be accommodated immediately will be turned away.
+The booking procedures will be reviewed to ensure this approach does not adversely impact the road network. - Restrictions for parking out-side of the Main SRFI Site will be imposed.
 The Principal Contractor will support any highway enforcement and actively assist to prevent any parking outside the site on the main road.